AchiralAchiral

 How is Achiral different from Mem0?

-Achiral is organic AI memory that emerges from daily work without developer intervention.
-Our memory infra is modeled on ACT-R cognitive architecture, with salience-weighted activation, controlled decay, and flashbulb-style core memories for what matters most.
+Achiral is organic memory that forms from daily work.
+Its memory layer is inspired by ACT-R cognitive architecture, with salience-weighted activation, controlled decay, and reviewed core memories for what matters most.

 Does Achiral replace enterprise search?

-No. Enterprise search retrieves documents and surfaces what already exists.
-Achiral forms organic memory from operational activity — decisions, handoffs, recurring patterns — and activates it when context is relevant.
-The distinction is between finding a file and recalling what your team actually knows.
+Enterprise search retrieves documents and surfaces what already exists.
+Achiral forms organic memory from operational activity like decisions, handoffs, and recurring patterns, then activates it when context is relevant.
+The distinction is between finding a file and recalling what your team and agents should carry forward.

 Is Achiral a knowledge base or wiki?

-No. Knowledge bases store what people write and manually maintain.
-Achiral's organic memory emerges from the work your team already does across connected tools — it does not require anyone to write, tag, or curate it.
+Knowledge bases store what people write and maintain.
+Achiral's organic memory forms from the work your team already does across connected tools.
+It does not require everyone to write, tag, or curate notes.

 What makes Achiral different from a general-purpose AI assistant?

 General-purpose assistants repopulate context each session from whatever you provide.
-Achiral builds persistent, tenant-isolated organizational memory using ACT-R principles — memories form from experience, strengthen with reuse, and decay when they stop being relevant.
+Achiral builds persistent, tenant-isolated organic memory using ACT-R principles.
+Memories form from experience, strengthen with reuse, and decay when they stop being relevant.
 Context is recalled, not reconstructed.

 Is Achiral a vector database or agent framework?

-Neither.
-Vector databases are proximity indexes that return results by similarity score — they store embeddings, not memories.
+Vector databases are proximity indexes that return results by similarity score.
 Agent frameworks give developers control over stateful runtimes.
-Achiral is an organic AI memory service that emerges through experience and activates from context, and the assistants — Chiro and personal EAs — come built in.
+Achiral is an Emergent Memory System for teams and AI agents, with Chiro and personal EAs built in.

 Deep dive: ACT-R vs. agent memory infrastructure